raphaelquast/foobar2000_TripleQ/README.md

 ## Notice

-The paths to the music-folder are hardcoded... so you need to change them manually!

-- To make the "Utilities" buttons `move to sorted music` and `move to unsorted music` work you must adjust the paths in the file `FileOps-Presets.txt`
+- To make the buttons `Move to sorted music` and `Move to unsorted music` work you must adjust the "targetDirectory" in the file `FileOps-Presets.txt`.

-- To make the sorting-schemes in the folder-list tab (on the right side) work you must do the following:

-  1. go to preferences (crtl + p)

-  2. navigate to `Media Library > Album List Panel`

-  3. double-click on each of the 'views' and change the paths in the following 2 lines:
-     (you MUST include the backslashes and don't use unnecessary spaces
-     (if your path contains spaces, you must encapsulate it in quotes)!)

-     - the base-path of your music directory:

-       ```
-       $puts(base_path,E:\Musik\)
-       ```

 ## Thanks to